sharktacos/OpenColorIO-configs/docs/Substance.md

 ![sp2](img/Substance2.jpg)

 Note these view transforms assume you are in sRGB scene-linear working space in Substance Painter, and that the HDR environment maps are all in sRGB scene-linear (which is the default).
 When sampling colors, make sure to pick them from the Base Color not the material material.
+You may also find that you get a better match between Substance Painter and Maya when the Substance Environment Exposure is raised to 1 (YMMV).

 [Back to main](../StdX_ACES)